xrdocs/ncs5500/_tutorials/ncs-5500-fabric-migration.md

 </pre>
 </div>

 It's important to verify with this show command output that both route processor processes are in sync.
-NSR status must be ready.
+NSR status must be "Ready".

 <div class="highlighter-rouge">
 <pre class="highlight">